University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-1. Examine, select, create and apply various techniques and methods for understanding, visualising, interpreting and investigating both simple and complex problems.
+1. Examine, select, create and apply various techniques and methods for understanding, visualising, interpreting and investigating complex problems.

 3. Test and articulate the value of different methods for exploring, understanding and addressing complex challenges in creative and useful ways.

-4. Explore and ideate using a range of methods from different disciplines and professional practices.
+4. Explore, ideate and communicate using a range of methods and techniques from different disciplines and professional practices.

-6. Work within a professional context or with a client to design and develop ideas, strategies and practices for betterment.
+5. Work within a professional context to design and develop ideas, strategies and practices for betterment.

 Contribution to the development of graduate attributes